freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 80.1

-You should have got a permission denied message.
-List what's in the `project` folder in long list format with `ls -l`.
+You should have got a permission denied message because you don't have permissions to execute the script.
+List what's in the `project` folder in long list format with `ls -l` to see the file permissions.

 #### HINTS